ivandevp/Book/chapter-2.md

 <script src="/public/bootstrap/js/bootstrap.js" type="text/javascript"></script>
 ```

-Also, in the head of the file, we have included a the bootstrap CSS and our own layout.css which we will create next.
+Also, in the head of the file, we have included the bootstrap CSS and our own layout.css which we will create next.

 ```html
 <link href="/public/bootstrap/css/bootstrap.css" rel="stylesheet">